TheJacksonLaboratory/HPOworkbench/docs/index.rst

    installation
    Browsing HPO Terms and Annotated Diseases <browsing>
-   Suggest additions and corrections as GitHub issues <github>
    Exporting HPO data as an Excel file <excel>
    Using the very latest HPO version <latest>
    HPO Workbench from the command line <command>